Enhancing Visual Grounding and Generalization: A Multi-Task Cycle Training Approach for Vision-Language Models: Experiments

+Qualitatively, Fig.\ref{fig:good-cases} exhibits the visual grounding results of multi-tasks, including referring bbox detection, referring keypoints detection and referring image segmentation.
+For each task, we exhibit the performance of visual grounding in person and non-person.
+The red denotes the ground truth and the yellow is the prediction.

+For referring bbox detection, Fig.\ref{fig:casea} illustrates the superiority of our method.
+It accurately identifies the object and understands its description words, such as position, color, and text on the object.
+Significantly, our model demonstrates the ability to recognize objects that are overlapping and occluded.
+When overlapping targets of the same class are present, our model reveals remarkable capabilities in understanding, discriminating, and locating them.
+This further corroborates that the cycle training effectively enhances the consistency between visual location and referring expressions.

+In the context of referring keypoints detection illustrated in Fig.\ref{fig:caseb}, our model leverages the power of large language models to proficiently identify the corresponding keypoints by employing simple interactive questions, such as eyes, hips and shoulders.
+In joint training of multi-tasks, the referring keypoints detection empowers the model to gain a deeper understanding of the relationships among various targets.
+In addition to the referring expression of keypoints-level, we extend the target-level referring expression through the cycle training strategy, such as changing "person" to "skier in blue clothes".
+It enables the integration of target-level referring expressions during the joint training, thereby enhancing the model's comprehension capabilities.

+Besides, our model expands the competencies of visual grounding to pixel-level shown in Fig.\ref{fig:casec}.
+Polygon is adopted to accurately delineate the objects denoted by referring expressions, thereby significantly enhancing the alignment between the target shape and the referring expressions through the cycle training strategy.

-Table.\ref{tab:vg-results} further compares the quantitative results between our model and various types of visual grounding models, including two-stage, one-stage, and generalist models.
-Meanwhile, different large language models are supported in our framework, where Flan-t5 \cite{chungScalingInstructionFinetunedLanguage2022}, OPT \cite{zhang2022opt}, and Vicuna \cite{vicuna2023} are selected to demonstrate the scalability and superiority of the proposed method.
-Table.\ref{tab:vg-results} reveals that our presented method with Vicuna-7b achieves state-of-the-art results in all test datasets.
-Especially in the testB of RefCOCO and RefCOCO+, we significantly outperform other methods, indicating the superiority in referring expression compression task of non-people.
+Quantitatively, Table.\ref{tab:vg-results} presents a comparison of referring bbox detection results between our model and various types of visual grounding models, including specialized models and multi-tasks models.
+It clearly demonstrates that our method achieves SOTA performance across all test datasets.
+Notably, in the testB split of RefCOCO and RefCOCO+, our model outperforms other methods by a significant margin.
+This highlights the superiority of our approach in effectively handling the referring expression comprehension with bounding boxes, particularly for non-people objects.